blinksh/docs/docs/basics/commands.md

 This guide will explain the various commands available to you inside Blink.

 Each command has parameters, called arguments, that adjust the operation and behavior of that command.
 Any argument passed to a command will override its operation, even if those arguments conflict with any pre-existing configuration.
+For a more in-depth look at other commnads, please read our [UNIX Roundup](advanced/unix-roundup.md).

 ## In-App Help